Snowboarding is a lot of fun. Plus, it offers riders a chance to connect with nature!

 How Snowboarding Is Bad for the Environment

-Most snowboarders celebrate nature when they are on the slopes.
+Most snowboarders enjoy the natural beauty whilst on the slopes.
 It’s certainly where I feel most “at one” with old mother nature.

 But as much as you might not want to admit it, your actions can impact the planet.
 Snowboarding has had harmful effects on the environment for many years, just like skiing.